 Tips for making the perfect vegan gluten-free brownies:

 - Use superfine almond flour.
 I really prefer this texture for almost all of my gluten-free baking because it binds together so well.

 - You will need to cook your cherries before you add them to the brownie batter.
 I like to use frozen cherries that are already pitted.
 If you use fresh cherries, make sure you pit them.
-You will start out with two cups of cherries, stir in two tbsp of sugar, and let the cherries cook down until a very small amount of the juice remains.
+You will start out with two cups of cherries, stir in two tablespoon of sugar, and let the cherries cook down until a very small amount of the juice remains.